 “Instruction is the core of any developmental education strategy,” Thomas Bailey and Shanna Smith Jaggars write in “When College Students Start Behind.”
-The report is the fifth installment of The Century Foundation’s ongoing College Completion Series.
+The report on underprepared students is the fifth installment of The Century Foundation’s ongoing College Completion Series.

 Bailey, founding director of the Community College Research Center at Columbia University’s Teachers College, and Jaggars, director of Student Success Research for the Office of Distance Education and E-Learning at The Ohio State University, note that improving instruction is one of four key areas of reform for students coming to college less ready for the demands of the coursework than their peers.
 The authors support this assertion through an exploration of instructional programs that have produced promising results.

 CUNY Start math classrooms, for instance, include real-world curricula that emphasize strong connections between coursework and students’ interests.
 Another example, the California Acceleration Project, encourages faculty to forge positive relationships with students and use class time for student-centered learning activities, among other techniques.

 The report serves to prompt a broader discussion on how effective instruction can help underprepared students learn how to succeed in a college-level environment.
 To complement and build on the work of Bailey and Jaggars, ACUE’s teaching and learning experts present a list of specific research-based classroom techniques shown to help all students, and in particular underprepared students.